Breakthrough/PySceneDetect/manual/api.rst

 Migration Guide
 =======================================================================

-PySceneDetect v0.6 introduces several breaking changes which are incompatible with the v0.5.x API.
-See :ref:`The Migration Guide <scenedetect-migration_guide>` for details on how to update your application.
+PySceneDetect v0.6 introduces several breaking changes which are incompatible with v0.5.
+See :ref:`Migration Guide <scenedetect-migration_guide>` for details on how to update your application.